etiennebert/forest_club/README.md

 Unless stated otherwise, this project is under the MIT License.
 Check **HILDA+**, **FAO**, and **GTAP** license terms for their specific policies.

 ---

-## Citation

-If you use this code or data, please cite the original paper:

-Berthet, E. et al. (20XX). *A trade-based Forest Club as a path to halting Tropical deforestation*.

-And reference the GitHub repository:

----